-First I thank my family members for example my sisters and brothers, brothers-in-laws, sisters-in-law, who gave me moral support and encouragement while undergoing this course at Kampala International University.
+First I thank my family members who gave me moral support and encouragement while undergoing this course at Kampala International University.
 I cannot forget my Supervisor Mr. Laaki Samson for his tireless efforts, concern and guidance on how to go about this research work.
-My sincere regards go to the Head teacher for giving me humble time as I was going on with my research.
+My sincere regards go to the Head of department Ms. Gwokyalya Edith for giving me humble time as I was going on with my research.